Close Menu

 Full exemption from Absentee Owner Surcharge (AOS) for land used and occupied as an eligible BTR development.

-During construction period, more general exemption if the developer:
+During the construction period, the general exemption may apply if the developer:

 Foreign duty surcharge